michaeldvr/ttrackr/README.md

 ![CI](https://github.com/michaeldvr/ttrackr/workflows/CI/badge.svg)

-A terminal app for tracking spent time working on tasks.
+A terminal app for tracking time spent on working on tasks.

 1. [About](#about)
 2. [Installation](#installation)

 ## About

-`ttrackr` is used to track spent time on any tasks that you are doing.
+`ttrackr` is used to track time spent on any tasks that you are doing.
 You provide a list of tasks that will be tracked, then mark it as _started_ when you begin working on it, and mark it _stopped_ after you stop or finish working.